List of Macau Grand Prix winners

 The Macau Grand Prix (Grande Prémio de Macau; 澳門格蘭披治大賽車) is a single seater car race that is held annually on the Guia Circuit in Macau's streets on the third or fourth weekend of November.
 It was founded in 1954 by Fernando Macedo Pinto, Carlos da Silva and Paulo Antas as a local treasure hunt for car enthusiasts in the Pearl River Delta territory, but Swiss expatriate Paul Dutoit suggested that the route be used for local professional motor races.
-The race has variously been held to sports car, Formula Libre, Formula Pacific, Formula 3 (F3) and Formula 4 (F4) regulations throughout its history, and drivers consider it an event to progress to higher class series such as Formula One.
-The event is composed of two races: an eight-lap qualifying race to decide the starting order for the twelve-lap main event.
+The race has variously been held to sports car, Formula Libre, Formula Pacific, Formula 3 (F3), Formula 4 (F4) and Formula Regional (FR) regulations throughout its history, and drivers consider it an event to progress to higher class series such as Formula One.
+The event is composed of two races: a ten-lap qualifying race to decide the starting order for the fifteen-lap main event.
 Each winner is presented with a trophy at a ceremony on a podium following the conclusion of both events and the final results of the main race determines the winner.

 John MacDonald holds the record for the most Macau Grand Prix victories with four.
 Jan Bussell, António Félix da Costa, Arsenio Laurel, Geoff Lees, Edoardo Mortara, Riccardo Patrese, Felix Rosenqvist and Dan Ticktum are the eight drivers to have won the race twice.
 Six drivers have won the race twice in succession but none have claimed three or more consecutive victories.
 Laurel was the first driver to achieve consecutive victories when he won the 1962 and 1963 races.
 MacDonald holds the record for the longest period of time between two race victories–seven years between the 1965 and 1972 events.
 He also has the record for the longest period of time between his first Grand Prix win and his last–ten years between the 1965 and 1975 iterations.
-It has been won by British drivers 14 times, followed by Hong Kong racers with 9 wins and Italian competitors and drivers from Macau have taken 5 victories each.
+It has been won by British drivers 14 times, followed by Hong Kong racers with 9 wins and Italian competitors, French racers and drivers from Macau have taken 5 victories each.
 Theodore Racing have the highest number of victories of any team under all six regulations the race has been held to with 8, followed by Team TOM'S with 5.
 Ticktum is the race's youngest winner; he was 18 years and 5 months old when he won the 2017 race.